Find Your Perfect School

 Students must apply themselves to the challenging coursework, particularly as there are minimum grade requirements for retention.
 Their skills in the communication and translation of Spanish works must be above-par, a must in a competitive world for Spanish degree graduates.

-Professors have both the academic credentials and fluency in the Spanish language, a combination that matches the challenging nature of the coursework.
+Professors have both academic credentials and fluency in the Spanish language, a combination that matches the challenging nature of the coursework.
 Students will appreciate the small class sizes, which contribute to the individualized attention from their instructors.
 The university also ensures a conducive learning environment, including easy access to student support services, career services, and research and service opportunities.

 Students may also enroll in accelerated dual-degree programs to earn a bachelor’s and a master’s degree in five years.
 For example, in the BA in Spanish program, available combinations are an MS in Publishing and an MST Adolescents.